After days of riding across an interminable flatness, it loomed up on the horizon: a pile of large weathered boulders 180 meters high.

 In one action in 1916 at Fromelles, 5000 men died before even firing a shot.

-On the following day, we rode out to The Hill.
+On the following day, we were determined to get there: The Hill.

-Travelling in Australia, especially by foot or on a bike – one sometimes finds places where the presence of Australia’s original inhabitants can be experienced, almost as if white settlement had never occurred: a creek at the bottom of a gorge lined with gum trees, a natural marsh land reverberating to the sounds of frogs and birds, a gathering of large boulders protruding above the bush, a night sky far distant from the cities and towns ablaze with stars from one end of the horizon to the other.
+Travelling in Australia, especially by foot or on a bike – one sometimes came to places where, with a bit of imagination, the presence of Australia’s original inhabitants could be experienced, almost as if white settlement had never occurred: a creek at the bottom of a gorge lined with gum trees, a natural marsh land reverberating to the sounds of frogs and birds, a gathering of large boulders protruding above the bush, a night sky far distant from the cities and towns ablaze with stars from one end of the horizon to the other.

 But I guess I was pretty damn naïve in thinking that out at The Hill, we might experience such a place, might experience that special feeling.